rabutler/rabutler.github.io/_posts/2016-01-11-incorporating-static-ggvis-figures-into-a-website.md

 Thanks to [this question on Stack Exchange][1], I knew all I needed to do was add the necessary JavaScript libraries and a few css files to my site.
 The necessary libraries are: jQuery, jQuery-ui, D3, Vega, lodash, ggvis, and ggvis-shiny.
 I chose to download all of the libraries and css files, except for jQuery, from the [ggvis][5] repository so that I know I'm using the same version that ggvis is tested with.
 You also need the "gear.png" file that is in the same directory as the ggvis.css file, and it needs to remain in the same directory as ggvis.css.
 For jQuery, I downloaded version 2.1.1 from their [website][6]; more explanation of this below.

 ### Incorporating the jQuery Library
 The theme I use for this website also uses jQuery, and by default reference the JavaScript libraries in the footer rather than the header.
 It also has jQuery and several other libraries all combined into one JavaScript file.
-So after adding in references to the additional JavaScript libraries, the static ggvis figures would not load, even though the site already references jQuery.
+Even after adding in references to the additional JavaScript libraries, the static ggvis figures would not load.

-I started by splitting jQuery out from the other libraries this site uses.
+To determine why the figures would not load, I started by splitting jQuery out from the other libraries this site uses.
 The theme uses version 2.1.1, whereas ggvis is using 1.11.0.
 In the end, I opted to go with version 2.1.1, since the entire site theme was designed using it.
 So far, it seems version 2.1.1 is working with the ggvis figures.
 The downside here is that my site won't work for some older versions of Internet Explorer; oh well.

-After all the libraries were split out, the ggvis figures would not load, regardless of which version of jQuery I tried.
+After all the libraries were split out, the ggvis figures still would not load, regardless of which version of jQuery I tried.
 It took a little bit of digging, but it seemed to be an issue with having jQuery in the footer. **Make sure jQuery is included in the header.** Once jQuery was referenced in the header, with all of the other necessary JavaScript libraries, the static ggvis figures loaded.

 ### New Header References
-Then, all that is left is to make sure that all of the libraries are referenced in the header of the html document and the ggvis html can be inserted in the body of the document.
+Once all of the libraries are referenced in the header of the html document the ggvis html can be inserted in the body of the document.
 For pages that use ggvis figures, my headers now include the following references:

 {% highlight html %}
 <head>